smuellerDD/leancrypto/linux_kernel/README.md

 when compiling it.
 Naturally, all Linux kernel options can be set as leancrypto does not depend on specific kernel options.

+Note, it is beneficial for the production kernel compilation to comment out the option `CONFIG_LEANCRYPTO_TEST_MODULES` in `Kbuild.config` to prevent the leancrypto test kernel modules to be built and installed when invoking the command `make modules_install`.

 ## Test Modules

 In addition to the `leancrypto.ko` kernel module, a large number of additional